No restrictions on external border traffic as of 1 July

-Restrictions on entry at Finland’s external borders imposed due to the COVID-19 pandemic will end on 30 June.
-This means that third-country travellers arriving in Finland will no longer be required to hold vaccination or COVID-19 test certificates, and COVID-19 tests will not be carried out at border crossing points.
+Restrictions on entry at Finland’s external borders imposed due to the COVID-19 pandemic will end.
+As of 1 July, third-country travellers arriving in Finland will no longer be required to hold vaccination or COVID-19 test certificates, and COVID-19 tests will not be carried out at border crossing points.
 Health authorities have judged that no health grounds remain for restrictions at external borders.

 Border checks will return to pre-pandemic procedures.
 Travellers arriving from non-EU and non-Schengen countries must still have normal travel documents, i.e. a passport and, if necessary, a visa.